Holosofx

+Origin of Name

 Holosofx (h ôl ` ô säf ` eks), is derived from the Latin term holop and the Greek term sophic, meaning whole and wisdom, respectively.
 This name was chosen because its products and services empower corporations to better understand their business processes, the cumulative wisdom of the organization.

 Products

 Started in 1990, Holosofx provided Business Process Reengineering and consultation services.

 The first software product from Holosofx was a modelling tool originally called BPR, later renamed WF-BPR, and finally BPM Workbench.